fedspendingtransparency/openbeta/_concepts/search-results.md

 headline: Search Results

 copy:
   - text: Below is an example of search filters and how the data could be displayed based on the filters chosen.
 Please take a look and tell us what you think in the comments section.
+To use the filters and search for results visit the <a class="usa-cta" href="../alpha">search-results page</a>.

 discussion_title: "Discussion suggestions:"